 The general fronting of /uw/ is not matched by the mid back upgliding vowel /ow/.
 The North shows a conservative treatment of /ow/, which remains a back vowel within the area of the darkest blue isogloss.
-This includes the prairie prov-inces in central Canada.
-In the eastern half of the continent, the close approximafront beginning, similar to the vowel of bat.
-The areas of greatest fronting (barred orange isoglosses) are found in the Inland South, but also in such Midland locations as Kansas City, Indianapolis, and Philadelphia.
+This includes the prairie provinces in central Canada.
+In the eastern half of the continent, the close approximation of all blue isoglosses shows an abrupt break between the North and the area of the Midland and South that shows strong fronting of this vowel.
+In the West, the transition is much more gradual; while there is no strong fronting in this area, there is a scattering of speakers with slight fronting of /ow/.